 The Best No-Fee 0% Balance Transfer Credit Card for Cash Back: Citi Custom Cash Card

 Rewards are a nice feature to have in any credit card.
 Better still are cashback rewards, particularly if you’re financing something like a home improvement project.
-That’s where the next card in our list of the best no-fee, 0% balance transfer credit cards really shines.
+That’s where the next card in the list of the best no-fee, 0% balance transfer credit cards really shines.

 With the Citi Custom cash card, there’s no annual fee, 0% APR in the first 15 months after opening the account, and as much as 5% cash back on up to $500 spent per billing cycle on eligible categories.
 Following that, there’s 1% cashback on any additional spending in that same category.